Cizal19/ApiPostGrid/README.md

 A photo album app created with Material UI.
 This app was made while learning different HTTPS methods.

 ## Demo
-Here is a working live demo : https://api-post-grid-8o8m.vercel.app/
+Here is a working live demo : https://api-post-grid-8o8m.vercel.app/ Use email: eve.holt@reqres.in
+    password: Apple123

 ## App

 - The landing page of the app is the login page.
 - The app employs a HOC to protect the home page.
-- The Home page is a photo album, which shows consists of cards to show the photos and their names.
+- The Home page is a photo album, which consists of cards to show the photos and their names from the data    fetched from the API using axios.
 - Upon clicking the photo or the view button, image is shown on full screen.

 ## Getting Started